oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 ## Other Terms

 ### Collection
-A collection is a group of related lessons arranged in a sequence.They don’t appear inside classrooms — instead, learners usually find them in the Community Library.
-For Example, https://www.oppia.org/collection/4UgTQUc1tala A Fractions collection with lessons like “What are Fractions?” and “Comparing Fractions.”
+A collection is a group of related lessons arranged in a sequence.
+They don’t appear inside classrooms — instead, learners usually find them in the Community Library.
+For Example: https://www.oppia.org/collection/4UgTQUc1tala A Fractions collection with lessons like “What are Fractions?” and “Comparing Fractions.”
 ### Opportunity
 An opportunity is specific to an exploration, and it refers to a way any contributor can contribute content to Oppia.
 ### Suggestion
 Any time any user contributes to Oppia, their contribution is added as a request which is known as a suggestion.

 There are two types of suggestions:
     - **Translation suggestion**: A suggested translation of content into  another language.
     - **Question suggestion**: A suggested question for a skill.
 ### Exploration
 The fundamental unit of learning on Oppia.
 This is an interactive activity built by a creator, and consumed by a learner.

-# User account pages
+## User account pages

 ## Log in or create account